-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

 The show pim group-map command displays all group protocol address mappings for the rendezvous point.
 Mappings are learned from different clients or through the auto rendezvous point (Auto-RP) mechanism.